szabgab/rust.code-maven.com/pages/resize-image.md

     };
 ```

-Here we expect both arms of the `match` to return `u32`, but the `Err` arm calls a function that does always exits and thus it should not return anything.
+Here we expect both arms of the `match` to return `u32`, but the `Err` arm calls a function that always exits and thus it should not return anything.
 At first I declared it this way, but Rust complained that the `Err` arm returns `()` and not the expected `u32`.

 ```rust